WSE-research/Qanary-NER-automl-component/AutomationService/README.md

 using no base at all.
 They can be found in the [Qanary Dockerhub](https://hub.docker.com/u/qanary), named `qanary/qanary-component-ner-automl-pretrained-{the model you want}`.
+Note that these are built to be run as part of the qanary pipeline.
+For example, you could replace the build call in the

 -   [The image with a spacy based model for name (first, middle and last name) recognition in